• Read the instructions carefully. Be familiar with the controls and the proper use of the equipment.

 • Allow the engine to cool before storing in any enclosure.

 • To reduce the fire hazard, keep the engine, silencer, battery compartment and fuel storage area free of grass, leaves, or excessive grease.

 • Replace worn or damaged parts for safety.

 • If the fuel tank has to be drained, this should be done outdoors.

-• When machine is to be parked, stored or left unattended, lower the cutting means unless a positive mechanical lock in used.
+• When machine is to be parked, stored or left unattended, lower the attachment unless a positive mechanical lock in used.

 1. Stop machine on a level surface, not on a slope.